-What’s a wife do when her husband behaves like a child i.e immaturely?
-How can she get back to maturity and confidence in God, instead of trying to fix, manage and protect her man?
+What’s a wife to do when her husband is immature?
+How can she hold on to herself and her confidence, instead of rushing to fix or “protect” her man?

-Instead of allowing trials to mature her love, into a type that knows she cannot save her loved one from consequences, she can slide into protective mothering behavior.
+Instead of allowing trials to mature her love, into a type that knows she cannot save her loved one from the consequences of their choices, she can slide into protective mothering behavior.

 Mothering in my marriage

 As a newlywed wife, I felt like it was my job to make my marriage shine.
-It was an unconscious thought for the most part, and it persisted notwithstanding excellent premarital preparation and godly examples in my life.
+It was an unconscious thought for the most part.

-A few things influenced my thinking, namely, pride, ignorance and social influence.
-Pride, because I wanted everyone to think I had a perfect marriage.
+A few things influenced my thinking, namely, pride (which was actually shame and anxiety), ignorance and social influence.
+Shame and anxiety, because I wanted everyone to think I had a perfect marriage.
 That I had married a perfect man, which made me a chooser extraordinaire.

-Ignorance because I was blind, with deep-rooted notions about how a good marriage looks like.
+Ignorance because I was blind, with deep-rooted notions about how a healthy marriage looked like.